º º º

 "Royal?"
 His lavender eyes fused into silvery suspicion.
 "As in the Kuran?"

-Shiki held his stare for quite sometime, and slowly, loudly he gulped at the sentience of Yuuki's disposition on ignoring the world by all means to do what she desired.
+Shiki held his stare for quite sometime and slowly, loudly he gulped at the sentience of Yuki's disposition on ignoring the world by all means to do what she desired.
 "I-I'll send someone to help you find her!"
 He gasped.

 "No need."
 Zero muttered mutely and exited.
-He had gotten in the habit of going after Yuuki during her escapades that he was not surprised by the task on hand.
+He had gotten in the habit of going after Yuki during her escapades that he was not surprised by the task at hand.
 Lightly he brushed his temple and considered the direction she may have taken.
 The wilder and tougher the road, the more likely she would have crossed it, he concluded.

 As he went to retrieve his horse from the stable, the stark shadow at the entrance prevented his route.
 Respectfully he bent his head as he stepped closer toward Haruka.

 He looked away from the roof of the association and beamed at the boy.
 The simple and vibrant emotion in his ruby eyes dispelled.
-"Yuuki came around here earlier, have you seen her?"
+"Yuki came around here earlier.
+Have you seen her?"
 Her father inquired.

 "She left on business again.
 I'm on my way to get her."